-- Comic-Book Time: A ridiculous amount of things have happened and been forgotten in just 36 years, but is necessary for the humor and plot.
+- Comic-Book Time: A ridiculous amount of things have happened and been forgotten in just 36 years, but it's necessary for the humor and plot.

 - Convection Shmonvection:

 - In 1996, Phoenix holds a blowtorch inches away from a pool of gasoline, notwithstanding that the fumes are far more flammable than the liquid itself.

 - Also a rare example of this trope applied to extreme cold temperatures: when Spartan is frozen, a computer display lists the temperature of the cryo-blocks at 1 Kelvin (in other words, 1ºC away from absolute zero), yet technicians are shown standing within touching distance of them.
 And an example of Artistic License – Physics as well.
 If they were that cold, the air should be freezing onto the surface of the blocks.
 Rapidly.